c0ffeeartc/GenEntitas/README.md

     - on/off generators, data providers etc
   - PreProcessors
   - PostProcessors
-    - Convert newlines
-    - Update .csproj
+    - Update .csproj.
+Instead of this postprocessor glob can be used for non-unity csproj files